IngrownMink4/nightly-panda/README.md

 Did you enjoy my first theme?
 Try the new version, Nightly Way To Surf The Web v2 🎉 If you have any suggestions, tell me in the comments!
 All the feedback is welcomed! 🦊🔥

-This is what it looks like in:
+This is what it looks like using:
 Windows|GNU/Linux
 ---|---
 ![Windows](1TYXceHlIM.png)|![GNU/Linux](nightlywaytheme08-11-2021.png)

-# License
+## License

 Copyright © 2022 Sergio Varela